Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 Blue Ridge can best be experienced by hopping on the scenic railway, which travels beside and over the Toccoa River.
 You’ll board at the historic depot in adorable Downtown Blue Ridge, and will travel a total of four hours through the most beautiful foliage in the state.
 Train cars have a vintage feel, and there’s a choice between climate controlled or open-air.
-Stops include towns of McCaysville, Georgia, and Copperhill, Tennessee., where you’ll have some time to site see.
+Stops on the Blue Ridge Scenic Railway include towns of McCaysville, Georgia, and Copperhill, Tennessee, where you’ll have some time to site see.

-Toccoa Riverside Restaurant is that place you are looking for when in search for perfect mountain dining.
+Toccoa Riverside Restaurant is that place you are looking for when in search of perfect mountain dining.
 You’ve got the riverside view, mountains, and that cozy cabin feel.
 If the season’s right, dining on the deck is a must.
 Fresh Georgia trout is the item you want to try—all of the preparations, from pecan, almond, lemon pepper or Cajun crusted, to boiled, crab stuffed or smoked are on point.
 Keep in mind, the restaurant is closed Monday and Tuesday.

-Dawsonville is touted as the Moonshine Capital of the World, so of course there’s an authentic place to down some of that shine—the Dawsonville Moonshine Distillery, also known as Free Spirits Distillery.
-Conjoined with City Hall and the Georgia Racing Hall of Fame, the establishment continues to perfect their 150 year old recipes.
+Dawsonville is touted as the Moonshine Capital of the World, so of course, there’s an authentic place to down some of that shine—the Dawsonville Moonshine Distillery, also known as Free Spirits Distillery.
+Conjoined with City Hall and the Georgia Racing Hall of Fame, the establishment continues to perfect their 150-year-old recipes.
 Tours include a peek into all of the processes—for example, mashing, distilling, barreling, aging, and bottling.
 Tastings are included, and you can schedule your trip Monday – Saturday 10am-5pm, and Sunday 12:30pm-5pm.

 As a part of the Appalachian Trail, the hiking path bends over Blood Mountain—perfect overlooks are situated along the way, with the top offering views of a town in the valley below.
 An old wooden and stone lodge, meant to provide shelter for those going for the long haul on the Appalachian, resides at the tip-top.
 Blood Mountain is a difficult, but rewarding day hike.